PythonNest/PyNest/ReadMe.md

 )
 ```

-Once we set up this 3 files, we can start creating our modules. each module is a folder with the following structure (I wil use the product module as an example):
+Once we set up this 3 files, we can start creating our modules. each module is a folder with the following structure:

 ```text
 ├── products